Pippocimut/Authentication/README.md

 # Authentication
-One of my 32 skill to becomeing a Node Developer Authentication is a small website made only to test the authentication of a user
+One of my 32 skill to becoming a Node Developer Authentication is a small website made only to test the authentication of a user

 ## Requirements